Top 10 Things To Do In Prague

 Top 10 Things To Do In Prague – #3: Get Lost In The Winded Streets Of Old Town And Watch The Astronomical Clock

-In the center of the Old Town you will discover the Old Town Square.
+In the center of the Old Town, you will discover the Old Town Square.
 The center of Prague tourism.
-With it’s business it easily competes with Prague Castle and the Charles Bridge.
-It’s host different markets most time of the year (Christmas markets, Easter markets etc.).
+With its business, it easily competes with Prague Castle and the Charles Bridge.
+It’s host different markets most time of the year (Christmas markets, Easter markets, etc.).
 You will also see a lot of street artist performing their shows here.

 Whilst on the Old Town Square, don’t forget to view the famous Astronomical Clock of Prague from the 15th century.
-There is also a neat clock beating show on every hour.
-The massive crowd assembles starts to assemble about 10 minutes before the show, so be sure to arrive few minutes earlier and choose your spot wisely.
+There is also a neat clock beating show every hour.
+The massive crowd assembles starts to assemble about 10 minutes before the show, so be sure to arrive a few minutes earlier and choose your spot wisely.

 Top 10 Things To Do In Prague – #4: Travel In Time Through The Romantic Back Streets Of The Lesser Town

 Right in the city center, flooded with tourist and locals alike and still somehow manages to maintain its magical atmosphere.
 The romantic and magical Lesser Town.
 There is really nothing lesser or inferior about it.
-With its beauty and loveliness it easily exceeds many other historical districts of Prague.
+With its beauty and loveliness, it easily exceeds many other historical districts of Prague.

 Top 10 Things To Do In Prague – #5: Paint On The John Lennon Wall

 Hidden behind the many corners in the Lesser Town you will find this highly popular sight.
-Along the way you will see many tourists stranded asking about the way to get to the wall.
+Along the way, you will see many tourists stranded asking about the way to get to the wall.